Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce 9800 GX2 should perform a lot faster than the Radeon R7 250X overall. (explain)
+Memory BandwidthIn theory, the GeForce 9800 GX2 should perform a lot faster than the Radeon R7 250X in general. (explain)

-Texel RateThe GeForce 9800 GX2 will be much (approximately 92%) better at anisotropic filtering than the Radeon R7 250X. (explain)
+Texel RateThe GeForce 9800 GX2 should be much (more or less 92%) more effective at texture filtering than the Radeon R7 250X. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce 9800 GX2 is a better choice, though only just barely. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce 9800 GX2 is superior to the Radeon R7 250X, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison